Last Updated on17 min read

 Shortlisted for further consideration!

-7200 baht ($288) – didn’t end up going because it was a bit too far but spoke to them on the phone.
+7200 baht ($240) – didn’t end up going because it was a bit too far (technically, they’re in Jed Yod, not Santitham) but spoke to them on the phone.

 The British guy that I helped find his way back to his apartment recommended this one to me.
-Starting at 5000 baht ($200) but too pink and too jail-like (to me) with the fenced outside the terrace.
+Starting at 5000 baht ($167) but too pink and too jail-like (to me) with the fence outside the terrace.

-Full and outside of my range.
-This place is so fancy that it has a Japanese onsen within the building that is also open to the public O.o 350 baht for adults for a day pass.
+Full and outside of my range (10,000 baht+ = $333).
+This place is so fancy that it has a Japanese onsen built into the building.
+Open to the public for 350 baht for a full day of soaking.

-Happy with the results from the second day of apartment hunting, I decided to pick one of the many that I’ve been to.
+Happy with the results from the second day, I decided to pick one of the many that I’ve been to.

-If that day’s outcome was also mediocre, I’d contact local rental agents and get them to set up appointments for me.
+If I wasn’t happy with the results, I’d probably contact a local rental agent and get them to set up appointments for me.

 My Shortlist of Five

-After viewing SO many places, I narrowed it down to my top 5.
-It wasn’t hard, mainly because many places were unavailable or out of my price range.
+It wasn’t hard to narrow down to top 5…mainly because many places were unavailable or out of my price range.

-Then, I sat down and made a spreadsheet to compare them.
+Then, I sat down, let me inner nerd out and made a spreadsheet to compare them.